Loudspeaker enclosure: Closed-box (sealed) enclosures

-The loudspeaker driver's moving mass and compliance (slackness or reciprocal stiffness of the suspension) determines the driver's resonance frequency (F_{s}).
-In combination with the damping properties of the system (both mechanical and electrical) all these factors affect the low-frequency response of sealed-box systems.
+The loudspeaker driver's moving mass and compliance (slackness or reciprocal stiffness of the suspension) determine the driver's resonance frequency (F_{s}).
+In combination with the damping properties of the system (both mechanical and electrical), all these factors affect the low-frequency response of sealed-box systems.
 The response of closed-box loudspeaker systems has been extensively studied by Small and Benson, amongst many others.
 Output falls below the system's resonance frequency (F_{c}), defined as the frequency of peak impedance.
 In a closed-box loudspeaker, the air inside the box acts as a spring, returning the cone to the zero position in the absence of a signal.
 A significant increase in the effective volume of a closed-box loudspeaker can be achieved by a filling of fibrous material, typically fiberglass, bonded acetate fiber (BAF) or long-fiber wool.
 The effective volume increase can be as much as 40% and is due primarily to a reduction in the speed of sound propagation through the filler material as compared to air.
 The enclosure or driver must have a small leak so that the internal and external pressures can equalise over time, to compensate for changes in barometric pressure or altitude; the porous nature of paper cones, or an imperfectly sealed enclosure, is normally sufficient to provide this slow pressure equalisation.